johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--odkvp`: Use DKVP format for output data.
 * `--ojson`: Use JSON format for output data.
 * `--ojsonl`: Use JSON Lines format for output data.
-* `--omd`: Use markdown-tabular format for output data.
+* `--omd or --omarkdown`: Use markdown-tabular format for output data.
 * `--onidx`: Use NIDX format for output data.
 * `--opprint`: Use PPRINT format for output data.
 * `--otsv`: Use TSV format for output data.